 And when these crap-sipping frittatas weren’t torturing their children, they were running around slapping hamburgers out of strangers’ hands and dumping their coffee in the gutter.
-Kellogg was obsessed with the control of diet and we have him to blame for the invention of breakfast cereal, which basically ruined breakfast until champion propagandist Eddie Bernays replaced with bacon and eggs.
+Kellogg was obsessed with the control of diet.
+We have him to blame for the invention of breakfast cereal.
+Which basically ruined breakfast until champion propagandist Eddie Bernays replaced with bacon and eggs.
 Though reading this stuff now makes you think the man should have died penniless in the gutter wearing a tinfoil hat, people took what said to heart.
 So, when he would write this insane dogshit, it stuck with people:

 THESE ARTICLES ALL THEIR LIVES, WILL DISCARD THEM WHOLLY AT ONCE, NOR, PERHAPS, THAT MANY WILL EVER DISCARD THEM ENTIRELY; BUT IT WOULD BE BETTER FOR THEM TO DO SO, NEVERTHELESS.

 4.STIMULATING DRINKS SHOULD BE ABSTAINED FROM WITH STILL GREATER STRICTNESS.
 WINE, BEER, TEA, AND COFFEE SHOULD BE TAKEN UNDER NO CIRCUMSTANCES.
 THE INFLUENCE OF COFFEE IN STIMULATING THE GENITAL ORGANS IS NOTORIOUS.
 CHOCOLATE SHOULD BE DISCARDED ALSO.
 IT IS RECOMMENDED BY SOME WHO SUPPOSE IT TO BE HARMLESS, BEING IGNORANT OF THE FACT THAT IT CONTAINS A POISON PRACTICALLY IDENTICAL WITH THAT OF TEA AND COFFEE.